User37som/libbitcoin/Configuration-Settings.md

 * Linux/OSX (default): `/usr/local/etc/libbitcoin/bx.cfg`
 * Windows: `%ProgramData%\libbitcoin\bx.cfg`

 The Windows directory is hidden by default.
 If the file is not found default values are loaded.
-If the file is contains invalid settings an error is returned via STDERR.
+If the file contains invalid settings an error is returned via STDERR.
 If any setting is not specified its default is loaded.

 ### Default Configuration Settings